databricks/cli/README.md

 This CLI is packaged as a dependency-free binary executable and may be located in any directory.
-See https://github.com/databricks/cli/releases for releases and [the docs pages](https://docs.databricks.com/en/dev-tools/cli/install.html) for supported methods to install the CLI and the corresponding instructions.
+See https://github.com/databricks/cli/releases for releases and the [Databricks documentation](https://docs.databricks.com/en/dev-tools/cli/install.html) for detailed information about installing the CLI.

 ------
 ### Homebrew